 Of particular interest to Year 6 teachers and to schools welcoming students into Year 7, the Performance Report correlates Scale Scores with the SATs standards.
 Using your students’ scores as a group shows whether the ‘Pathway to Proficiency’ aligns.

-Figure 3 – Star Reading – Performance Report
+Figure 3 – Star Reading – Performance Report (click to enlarge)

 In this sample report for Star Maths, the group represented has a higher-than-average starting point.
 From the second assessment point, it is possible to see that they are on a steeper trajectory.
 By December, most students have attained a Scale Score indicative of reaching the required standard.

 The report lists all students so you can see immediately who is ‘Below Pathway to Proficiency’.
 Providing another chance to look at the Planning Report for these students.

 Suppose you have been unable to maintain SATs familiarisation testing in Year 5.
 In that case, this will be a vital report to have to hand from September.
 As students will be coming into Year 7 without SATs data, it is a good idea to run this report retrospectively as soon as you have used Star Assessments.